draigbeats/DraigBeats.github.io/index.md

 ## Get Your Free Ticket - Volunteer!!!
 Become a part of the festival and volunteer!
 We still have some nice and easy going shifts (3 hours) in exchange for a ticket.
 Interested?
-Take a look at: [Volunteering sign up](https://volunteersignup.org/7XJ7P").
+Take a look at: [Volunteer sign up](https://volunteersignup.org/7XJ7P).

 ## The Line Up